VDE Dividend: Yield, Schedule, and What to Expect

 Short answer

-VDE's approximate ~2.7% yield (as of mid-2026) makes it an income-oriented fund.
-It tracks MSCI US Investable Market Energy 25/50 Index and passes through the dividends of its holdings, typically quarterly, minus a 0.09% expense ratio.
+VDE's approximate ~2.7% yield (as of mid-2026) makes it an income-oriented fund, about $270 a year on a $10,000 position before tax.
+It tracks MSCI US Investable Market Energy 25/50 Index and passes through the income its holdings generate, usually quarterly, net of the 0.09% expense ratio.
 If income is your goal, VDE earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Vanguard.

 How does the VDE dividend work?

-VDE holds the companies in MSCI US Investable Market Energy 25/50 Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.09% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+VDE holds what is in MSCI US Investable Market Energy 25/50 Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.09% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 VDE tracks the MSCI US Investable Market Energy 25/50 Index at a 0.09% expense ratio, holding around 110 US energy stocks across the market-cap spectrum.
 It is heavily concentrated at the top: Exxon Mobil and Chevron together make up close to 40%.
 The key nuance versus XLE: VDE owns roughly four times as many stocks, reaching into mid and small caps, while XLE is limited to the S&P 500 energy members.